mrdbourke/tensorflow-deep-learning/README.md

 * Upload solutions for exercises (probably livestream the creation of these)

 **Log**
+* 08 Feb 2021 - recorded 10 videos for section 03... and section 03 is done! 🚀 onto section 04
+* 30 Jan 2021 - 07 Feb 2021: NO PROGRESS (working on a ML deployment lecture for [Stanford's CS329s](https://stanford-cs329s.github.io/syllabus.html)... more on this later)
 * 29 Jan 2021 - recorded 9 videos for section 03... closer to 10 than yesterday but still not there
 * 28 Jan 2021 - recorded 7 videos for section 03... wanted 10 but we'll take 7
 * 27 Jan 2021 - recorded 10 videos for section 03